shopwp/documentation/docs/javascript-filters.md

 ### product.preSelectVariantById

-Allows for pre-selecting a product variant on page load, based on variant id.
+Allows for selecting a product variant on page load, based on variant id.
 You must return a valid [GraphQL product variant ID](https://shopify.dev/api/admin-graphql/2021-10/scalars/ID).

 The GraphQL product id is a base64-encoded string in this format: `gid://shopify/ProductVariant/40323659989183`.
 To create the GraphQL id, append the _numeric_ product id to this string: `gid://shopify/ProductVariant/`, like this: